The Housing Sector in 2025 – what will it look like and how do we get there?

 As companies are now embracing a work from home culture, what does that mean for the housing sector?
 Andrew looked at the emerging trends and make predictions about how digital will totally transform our sector, with a move to more people living further away from populated centres, and corporates reducing their need for dense office space as a distributed workforce takes hold.

-Andrew made some bold predictions for 2025 and provided practical tips to ensure you are ready to transform your technology, culture and customer experience.
+Andrew made some bold predictions for 2025 and provided practical, and pragmatic tips to ensure you are ready to transform your technology, culture and customer experience.

 As 2020 draws to a close, HQN is bringing together some of the country’s top thinkers, strategists, and agents of change to give the housing sector’s leaders a welcome tonic ahead of fresh challenges to come.